inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Page: Clinical dashboard tab: Mean Arteriel BP**

-## Mean Arteriel Blood Pressure (MAP) achieved
+## Mean Arterial Blood Pressure (MAP) achieved

 ## i button

 Excessive use of intravenous vasoactive drugs is associated with poor outcomes.
-Conversely, low blood pressure is also associated with poor outcome.
+Conversely, low blood pressure is also associated with poor outcomes.

 MAP targets have an upper as well as lower limit.
 We need to ensure the MAP remains within the target range and not above or below for prolonged periods.